Akuli/jou/doc/tutorial.md

 The main differences are:
 - Jou is compiled into native binaries, not interpreted.
 - Jou uses C's standard library.
-- Jou integer types are fixed-size and can wrap around.
+- Jou's integer types are fixed-size and can wrap around.
 - All data in a computer consists of bytes.
 High-level languages hide this fact, Jou exposes it.
 - Jou doesn't hide various other details about how computers work.
 - Jou has Undefined Behavior.